-In 2010, NetWolves executed a licensing and support service agreement for the upgrade of its billing system.
-The agreement initially was set to expire in December 2014; however, it was extended for a period of two years in June 2013 with an automatic one-year renewal thereafter.
-In December 2017, the agreement was renewed for an additional three years, expiring December 2020.
-The agreement provides for monthly recurring charges based on a percentage of billed revenues using these services, which charges aggregated approximately \$331,000 for each of the years ended December 31, 2019 and 2018, respectively.
+In December 2020, NetWolves extended the licensing and support service agreement of its billing system for an additional three years, to expire December 2023.
+The agreement provides for monthly recurring charges based on a percentage of billed revenues using these services, which charges aggregated approximately \$301,000 and \$331,000 for the years ended December 31, 2020 and 2019, respectively.